rtagirov/nessy/README.md

 The following changes with respect to the master branch have been implemented:

 1. The acceleration damping, which is necessary to run the code for certain types of atmospheres (see comblock.for, etl.for, como.for, phys.for; search for
-   "damp_acc", "acc_damp", "opt_dep")
+   "damp_acc", "acc_damp", "opt_dep"); to switch off the acceleration damping use the variable "damp_acc" in comblock.for

-2. The Rayleigh scattering on neutral hydrogen (see comblock.for, opac.for, phys.for; search for "rayleigh" or "sigma_rayleigh")
+2. The Rayleigh scattering on neutral hydrogen (see comblock.for, opac.for, phys.for; search for "rayleigh" or "sigma_rayleigh"); to switch off the rayleigh scattering use the variable "rayleigh" in comblock.for

 3. The FAL_VD and TABLE files are abandoned.
 The FAL and TABLE options in the CARDS file are obsolete now.
 Any model of the atmosphere should be named ATM_MOD.
    The code automatically understands what format of model it is (FAL, Kurucz or MURAM) by the number of columns the atmosphere model file has